Why is Training Design Important?Originally published, September 2018. Updated January 2022.

 Without meaningful and logically constructed training modules, even the most skilled, experienced trainer will struggle.

 Knowing how to create the right kind of programme enables you to keep participants engaged every step of the way.

-Training designed with structure by using effective tools and frameworks will support you in achieving your training objectives.
+Training put together with the structure of using effective tools and frameworks will support you in achieving your objectives.